Why the brutal Kokoda Track Campaign was a turning point in WWII

 It had become clear to General Tomitaro Horii that his focus now was to get as many of his men out of Papua New Guinea alive, rather than holding onto their territorial gains.

-By October, the Australians had successfully retaken the village of Kokoda, and by November, they had captured Buna-Gona at the very north end of the Kokoda Track.
+By the start of November, the Australians had successfully retaken the village of Kokoda, and by January, they had captured the beachheads at Gona and Buna at the very north end of the Kokoda Track, with the help of American troops.

 By this stage, only about 1200 of the Japanese soldiers remained and were finally evacuated by their navy.

-The Japanese had finally been driven off Papua New Guinea, with over 2000 of their men dying during the campaign.
+The Japanese had finally been driven off Papua New Guinea, with over 10,000 of their men dying during the campaign including several thousand from malnutrition and disease.

-In comparison, t is estimated that at least 600 Australians were killed, with a further 1700 wounded.
+In comparison, it is estimated that at least 600 Australians were killed, with a further 1600 wounded and over 3000 afflicted with disease.

 Ultimately, the successful defense of Port Moresby through the Kokoda Track Campaign prevented Japan from gaining a critical staging ground for further invasions into Australia.